Bazan-Ciro/CiroBazan.github.io/README.md

 # Numerical Simulations of RBC/DSGE Models using "linearsolve" by Jenkins (2024)

-Dynamic Stochastic General Stochastic General Equilibrium (DSGE) Model Codes using Jenkins' linearsolve module (2024).
+Python codes of Dynamic Stochastic General Equilibrium (DSGE) models using the ‘linearsolve’ module developed by Jenkins (2024).

 # References